department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

 5. Add a test emulator in Android Studios `Tools -> AVD Manager`.
 Follow the instructions on [Android Emulator Setup](https://developer.android.com/studio/run/managing-avds) to add a new virtual device.

-6. After adding the new virtual device select it from the top device menu.
+6. After adding the new virtual device, select it from the top device menu.

    ![Select Device](/img/devSetupImage/select-device-android-studio.png)